alexkehayias/armature/README.md

 (WIP) Armature is a ClojureScript library for building event driven web applications.

-This branch explores declaring dom events using Backbone style scoping and processing them in event loops using core.async channels.
+This branch explores declaring dom events and siphoning them into core.async channels.
+The view code then processes these messages asynchronously through queues rather than callbacks.

 # Running the Example